14 die when truck collides with hockey team’s bus in Canada

 The Saskatchewan Junior Hockey League is a junior ‘A’ hockey league under Hockey Canada, which is part of the Canadian Junior Hockey League.
 It’s open to North American-born players between the ages of 16 and 20.

-“It’s one of the hardest days of my life,” said the team’s president, Kevin Garinger.
-“Our whole community is in shock, we are grieving and we will continue to grieve throughout this ordeal as we try to work toward supporting each other.”
+“Our whole community is in shock, we are grieving and we will continue to grieve throughout this ordeal as we try to work toward supporting each other,” he said.

 “We talked to him, but he said he couldn’t feel his lower extremities so I don’t know what’s going on,” she said.
 “I am freaking out.
 I am so sad for all of the teammates and I am losing my mind.”